 Many buy-side shops need a lead developer not to manage people but get things done.

-In many of my past teams, Site-specific local system knowledge is the key.
+In many of my past teams, Site-specific local system knowledge is 95% of the required knowledge.
 Generic knowledge pales in comparison.

 [t] Unravel and explain (high AND low-level) data flow and business logic.
 Requests come from business and other teams.